In Private: Critical reception

 Bruce Eder from AllMusic commented, "She seems to reach that much higher and also that much deeper inside of herself on 'In Private' and 'Daydreaming' to much subtler effect; those cuts are very much of a piece with her best work on the Dusty in Memphis, A Brand New Me, and Cameo albums".
 Paul Lester from Melody Maker opined that it "sounds like a last-minute rummage through the scrag-ends left deservedly on the studio floor and hastily slung together just in time for tea.
 Actually, it's not much more than a replay of Liza Minnelli-via-Hazell Dean's 'Love Pains'".
 A reviewer from Music & Media complimented the song as "a strong number in a 60s style."
 David Giles of Music Week described it as another Pet Shop Boys composition "with the duo characteristically mournful keyboards giving the song a somewhat tragic feel.
 It works perfectly for Dusty."

+Chart performance

+In UK, "In Private" entered the singles chart at number 34 on 2 December 1989, reached a peak of number 14 two weeks later, and totaled ten weeks on the chart, four of them spent in the top 20.
+Similarly, it peaked at number 14 on the Pan-European Hot 100 Singles chart compiled by Music & Media, a position it achieved in its tenth week, and at number 13 in Ireland where it appeared for seven weeks on the chart.
+Elsewhere in Europe, "In Private" peaked within the top ten in four nations: the Flanders region of Belgium where it atteined number two for consecutive three weeks, its highest position of any chart, West Germany where it culminated at number four twice out of a 30-week chart run, Sweden and the Netherlands where it reached number seven and eight, respectively.
+The song became the 13th and 14th best-selling single of 1990 in Flanders and West Germany.
+In addition, it peaked at number 17 in Finland and number 36 in France where it had an eleven chart run in the top 50.
+Outside Europe, it failed to reach the top 100 in Australia, stalling at number 136.

 Cover versions

 The song was later re-recorded and released in 2006 on Fundamentalism, the limited edition second disc released with the Pet Shop Boys' album Fundamental.
-A different mix of this recording appeared as the b-side to the single "Minimal", released the same year, and was subsequently included in the b-sides compilation Format.
+A different mix of this recording appeared as the B-side to the single "Minimal", released the same year, and was subsequently included in the B-sides compilation Format.
 It is performed as a duet between Neil Tennant and Elton John.
 The fact that both of them are openly gay men makes all the more pointed the song's subject of a hidden relationship that one of the participants is ashamed to admit to, especially on the following lines: